Loading

 UWC - University of the Western Cape

 Occasionally the marine heatwave polygons in the time series plots do not render correctly.
-Changing the date selection will allow the figure to re-render correctly.
+Changing the date selection range will allow the figure to re-render correctly.

 Very rarely when the app starts up no MHW pixels will be displayed.
 Refreshing the website will fix this.